18F/product-guide/pages/what-is-a-product-lead.md

 -   Are project risks being tracked and mitigated?
 -   Do the team members know what is expected of them, and can they deliver?

 **Agile coach** for the team.
 Champion agile practices and behaviors from all the team members so that the team feels empowered and comfortable with agile and could theoretically coach themselves.
-See more in the agile section below.
+See more in [Agile Principles & Practices](https://pages.18f.gov/agile/) guide.
 Continuously think about:

 -   Do we have small stories that we can deliver iteratively?
 -   Are we continuously improving our process?